Liqwid-Labs/plutus-extra/tasty-plutus/README.md

 testing. `tasty-plutus` will use this whenever possible, and in general, try to be a 'good citizen' of the `tasty` universe.

+## Where do I begin?

+Start with `Test.Tasty.Plutus.Script.Unit` (for the unit-test-like interface) and `Test.Tasty.Plutus.Script.Property` (for the property-test-like interface).
+You will also need `Test.Tasty.Plutus.WithScript` (to create runnable tests), `Test.Tasty.Plutus.TestData` and `Test.Tasty.Plutus.Context` (to construct inputs), and possibly `Test.Tasty.Plutus.Options` if you need fine-grained control over the `tasty`-compatible options we provide.

 ## What can I do with this?

 The code is licensed under Apache 2.0; check the LICENSE.md file for details.